Linouth/iCatch-V50-Playground/reversing/README.md

 partitions.

 ### Modifying the partitions
-To change the contents of the FAT partitions, you first have to carve the firmware using `carve.py SPHOST.BRN`.
 Changing the FAT partitions is fairly easy.
-Just follow the following steps
+Just follow these steps:
 1. Carve the firmware using `carve.py SPHOST.BRN`
 2. Mount the FAT image with `mount -o loop,rw offset2.A <dir>`
 3. You can now access and modify the image.
 4. Unmount the image: `umount <dir>`
 5. build a new SPHOST.BRN file using `combine.sh`

 That should work.

 I have been able to change system icons, boot images and sounds.
 There are also